Apollia Jargon

 **Fiol** - Something which is either a file or a folder.

-**FLO software** - A new abbreviation for free, libre, open source software I thought of maybe a few weeks or months ago, and have been thinking of maybe trying to popularize.
+**FLO software** - A new abbreviation for free, libre, open source software I thought of maybe a few weeks or months ago (as of June 1, 2018), and have been thinking of maybe trying to popularize.
 (Maybe other people already thought of this - I didn't check.)
 But, after some thought, I decided I actually prefer LOAF software, described below in the **FLOSS software** section. :-)

 <br>**FLOSS software** - Free, libre, open source software.
 But I don't really like the term FLOSS because it reminds me of the dentist.